 - Loud snoring/obstructive sleep apnoea (OSA).
 If your partner snores very loudly, or if they suffer from OSA, an Oral Device could be the best option.
 If you suspect they have OSA, you should encourage them to visit their doctor as soon as possible for treatment advice.

-If you’re not sure what type of snorer your partner is, try using our “Diagnose your Snoring” tool – it will help determine which category they fall into, and recommend a suitable product.
+If you’re not sure what type of snorer your partner is, click here to find out which category they fall into, as well as recommended products.

 The sooner you address your partner’s snoring, the sooner you can reap the benefits.
 Dealing with your partner’s snoring can improve your relationship, your sleep, and their health.